 - Do not wash more than normal.
 Twice a day is normal for most people.
-Use a mild soap and lukewarm water.
+Lukewarm water alone is usually enough.
+Some doctors prescribe medicated facial washes, but be careful about using strong soap you may have bought over the counter.
 (Very hot or cold water may worsen acne.)
 Do not scrub hard when washing acne-affected skin.
-Do not use abrasive soaps, cleansing granules, astringents, or exfoliating agents.
-Use a soft washcloth and fingers instead.
+Do not use abrasive soaps, cleansers containing granules, astringents, or exfoliating agents.
 Excess washing and scrubbing may cause more inflammation and possibly make acne worse.

 - Antiseptic washes may be beneficial.

 - You cannot clean off blackheads.
 The black tip of a blackhead is actually skin pigment (melanin) and cannot be removed by cleaning or scrubbing.

 - Some topical acne treatments (see our separate leaflet called Acne Treatments) may dry the skin.
 If this occurs, use a fragrance-free, water-based moisturising cream.
 Do not use ointments or oil-rich creams, as these may clog the holes of the skin (pores).